 The 21st century

-In 2007, the Main Library underwent another transformation.
-In order to better meet the rapidly changing needs of customers, a dynamic new service model emphasizing convenience and increased access to services and technological applications was developed.
-Under the new plan, resources previously divided among five Main Library subject departments were drawn together into the Information and Reference Department.
+In order to better meet the rapidly changing needs of customers, a dynamic new service model emphasizing convenience and increased access to services and technological applications was developed in 2007.
+Under the new plan, resources previously divided among Main Library subject departments were drawn together into the Information and Reference Department.
 The Popular Library was created by merging the Fiction and Films and Recordings Departments and the Atrium Collection.
 In addition, four new departments were formed:

 - Research level resources and services in local history and culture, river history, African American history, and genealogy are provided by the Genealogy and Local History Department.